Step 1: Apply Online

 major.
 In addition, student information is maintained under the supervision of the

-Chief Operations Officer of Business Services (student financial responsibility),
+Vice President of College & Administrative Services (student financial responsibility),

-Vice President of Student Services (financial aid, counseling materials, placement
+Vice President of Student Services (financial aid, counseling materials), Vice President

-data), Vice President of Instruction, (apprenticeship, community services, work experience),
+of Instruction, (apprenticeship, community services, work experience), and the Dean

-Student records will be reviewed annually, and those which are no longer required to be maintained per Education Code will be destroyed in accordance with Title V regulations.
+Student records will be reviewed annually, and those which are no longer required to be maintained will be destroyed in accordance with Title 5 regulations.

 A student's records are open to the student, employees of the college acting in the course of their duties, and state and federal officials as defined in Sections 54610 and 54622 of the California Administrative Code.